JoJoWeixiChen/modeling-and-machine-learning-I-Weixi-Chen/README.md

 ## DS-5640-01: Modeling and Machine Learning I

-This repo is used for my course work.
+This repo is used for my course homework.

 Professor name: Matt Shotwell